Nineteen991/getDexTokenPrices/README.md

 I decided to try something different in the architecture of this app.

-I have 1 react client that fetches data from multiple node.js servers.
+I have 1 react client that fetches data from multiple node.js servers (localhost:5000 - 5003, more servers to be added soon).
+I've started the process of dockerizing, but I still have more to learn about Docker compose.
+For right meow, I'm starting each localhost server separately.

-Each server fetches token prices from a different decentralized exchange.
+Each server fetches token prices from a different blockchain and different platform (UniswapV2 or V3).

+The screenshot above is fetching token prices from 5 different BSC DEXs all with a single call (in this case BakerySwap & BabySwap both seem to have low liquidity for the WBNB / CAKE token pair).